cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

 # Content Loader Documentation

 This documentation shows the Content Loader feature and its usage.
-The Content Loader offers the ability of hooking into the GOP installation to deliver your own content.
+The Content Loader offers the ability of hooking into the GitOps Playground (GOP) installation to deliver your own content.

-Example for a GOP (GitOps Playground) content repository:
+Example for a GOP content repository:

 - Sample [configuration file](content-loader-config.yaml).
 - [Directory structure](.) as an example of a folder-based content repository.